FlaxEngine/FlaxDocs/manual/particles/index.md

 ![Particles](media/title.jpg)

 Flax supports large-scale particles simulation and performant rendering of sprite, mesh and ribbon particles.
 Advanced toolset in Editor helps to create complex visual effects.
-Particle system allows to easily extend it and produce desire particle effects.
+Particle system allows to easily extend it and produce desired particle effects.
 Use this documentation section to learn how to create your particles effects to create a great visual experience.

 ## Basics